 Certain of the Company's securitization transactions and the warehouse credit facilities contain various covenants requiring certain minimum financial ratios and results.
-As a result of amendments to the related Securitization Agreements executed during the first six months of 2004, the Company was in compliance with all of these covenants as of June 30, 2004.
+As a result of amendments to the related Securitization Agreements executed during the first nine months of 2004, the Company was in compliance with all of these covenants as of September 30, 2004, except one related to the minimum cash balance on the closing date of a term securitization transaction.
+The controlling party has waived this covenant breach.